ArtCzer/ArtCzer.github.io/xamarin-api.md

 **Information: Android enforces strict transport security rules regarding HTTP transport - by default, applications must use HTTPS, and the HTTPS connection must use a valid server certificate.
 This is fine in production, but makes it difficult to debug locally.
 To get around this, we have three options:
 * We can allow HTTP (plain text transport)
 * We can allow untrusted certificates
-* We can make our API publically accessible and use a valid SSL certificate (e.g. https://letsencrypt.org)
+* We can make our API publically accessible and use a valid SSL certificate (e.g. using https://letsencrypt.org)

 All three options have some security issues, so we wil go with the easiest and arguably most secure - enabling plain text transport in debug mode.